Diffusive evaporation dynamics in polymer solutions is ubiquitous: Evaporation Rate and Growth of Polymer Layer

+We compare implementations using a Landau expansion and a Flory-Huggins expression in one line from the state diagrams in Fig 2 of the main manuscript, for varying $\gamma^\prime/\gamma$ and constant $\phi_0=0.4$, in \Fig{fig:s3}.
+Other simulation settings for the Flory-Huggins implementation are $b_0=0.02$ and $\chi=0.001$.
+Whilst the behaviour is qualitatively the same, a quantitative difference is observed, where the transition from $m(t)\sim t^1$ to $m(t)\sim t^{1/2}$ is less sharp in using the Flory Huggins equation.
+We explain this difference through the divergence of $b_0 \ln{(1-c)}$ for $c \to 1$, meaning that there is more spreading near the interface at high $c$ which should lead to slight variations in the settling interface concentration $c_i$, that depend on the driving force, set by $\phi_0$.

-\subsection{Evaporation Rate and Growth of Polymer Layer}
+\section{Evaporation Rate and Growth of Polymer Layer}

-During evaporation in an incompressible system, the total density $\rho_{\rm{tot}} = \phi + c$ cannot increase at a lattice in the droplet.
-Thus, the loss of $\phi$ needs to be proportional the build-up of $c$ in the drop.
+Our physical interpretation of the DLE regime is that it is due to the buildup of polymer at the interface.
 After the polymer concentration at the interface has reached $c=c_{\rm{g}}$, the polymer layer grows inward as it is swept up by the shrinking interface into the droplet as water molecules diffuse outwards to evaporate.
-This leads to the proportionality $L(t) \sim -m(t)$, where $L(t)$ is the Full Width Half Maximum (FWHM) of the peak in $c$ near the interface and $m(t)$ is the mass loss (a minus is added because mass is lost from the droplet).
+Physically, we therefore expect the scaling law $L(t) \sim m(t)$ to hold, where $L(t)$ is the Full Width Half Maximum (FWHM) of the peak in $c$ near the interface and $m(t)$ is the mass loss.

-To test this proportionality we look at the exponents of the mass loss, e.g. the interface shrinkage $\Delta x_{\rm{i}}$, $m(t) \sim \Delta x_{\rm{i}} \sim t^{\alpha}$ and the polymer layer growth $L(t) \sim t^{\beta}$ in an evaporating droplet where the polymer reaches its capping/gel concentration early in the simulation (Fig. \ref{fig:s1}).
-We determine the time exponents $\alpha = 0.56$ and $\beta = 0.60$ by power-law fitting, which is indeed similar.
+To test this scaling law we look at the exponents of the mass loss, e.g. the interface shrinkage $\Delta x_{\rm{i}}$, $m(t) \sim \Delta x_{\rm{i}} \sim t^{\alpha}$ and the polymer layer growth $L(t) \sim t^{\beta}$ in an evaporating droplet where the polymer reaches its capping/gel concentration early in the simulation (Fig. \ref{fig:s1}).
+We determine the time exponents $\alpha = 0.56$ and $\beta = 0.60$ by power-law fitting, which are indeed similar.